10 in-demand careers for the future

 While there is no single best career for the future, there are many deciding factors in figuring out how you want to spend your time working.
 Perhaps you want a secure career with great benefits, or you're after a job that complements your specific skillset.

-With the job market rapidly changing due to technological advances, you may be curious about the latest predictions for reliable future careers.
+With the job market rapidly changing due to technological advances, you may be curious about the latest predictions for reliable future careers – and which will have the most jobs available.

 As our economy changes, so too do the skills and jobs in demand for the workforce.